ZoranStojsavljevic/Android_12_Bluedroid_BT_SCO_Audio_HAL/Android_build/build_Android_14/README.md

 #### 3. Monitor Build Progress

-The build process can take 1-12 hours or more, depending on your hardware.
+The build process can take 1-12 hours or more, depending on the hardware used.

 Output files will be generated in the following directory: